Ben-Fields/v-blend2d/CONTRIBUTING.md

 along with the original enumerator so the user can efiiciently switch funcitonalities if desired without re-creating the original code.
 Ex. `set_fill_style()` and `add_geometry()`.

+Some functions have multiple variants based on input parameter type.
+ - For `int` and `double` variants, `f64` is the default with no suffix.
+ - For rgba32 and rgba64 variants, rgba32 is the default with no suffix.

 Other aspects of conversion are straightforward.
 Ex. convert to snake_case by V convention.
-Remove redundant prefixes sicne V has proper scoping.
+Remove redundant prefixes since V has proper scoping.

 ## Error handling